Explainer

 Tortilla Dashboard

-The Tortilla Dashboard is where firmware updates are managed, and the hardware connection for the Tortilla 360 Booth is monitored.
+The Tortilla Dashboard is where firmware updates are managed and the hardware connection for the Tortilla 360 Booth is monitored.
 This includes checking whether the booth is connected to the Fiesta iOS and installing any available firmware updates.

-Learn more about the Tortilla Dashboard and updating Tortilla firmware.
+Learn more about the Tortilla Dashboard.

 What To Know